stleerh/documents/blogs/whats_new_1.5/index.md

 ![Console plugin configuration](images/console_plugin_configuration.png)
 _<div style="text-align: center">Figure 3: Console plugin configuration</div>_

 Under "Agent configuration", there is no longer an agent type because the only supported agent is *eBPF*.
-It is still possible to configure *IPFIX* through YAML, but support for OpenShift SDN as the Container Network Interface (CNI) which IPFIX requires, is also deprecated in OpenShift 4.15.
+It is still possible to configure *IPFIX* through YAML.

 In "Processor configuration", the changes are to enable availability zones, cluster ID, and a "Metrics configuration" section to select a list of predefined metrics under the "include list" (Figure 4).